MarcoGorelli/cython-lint/README.md

 The following configuration options are available:
 - exclude lines by including a ``# no-cython-lint`` comment (analogous to ``# noqa`` in ``flake8``);

+as well as the following command-line arguments:
-- use the command-line argument ``--max-line-length`` to control the maximum line length used by pycodestyle;
+- ``--max-line-length`` to control the maximum line length used by pycodestyle;
-- use the command-line argument ``--no-pycodestyle`` if you don't want the pycodestyle checks.
+- ``--no-pycodestyle`` if you don't want the pycodestyle checks;
+- ``--ignore`` if you want to ignore some specific pycodestyle checks;
+- ``--files`` to pass a Regex pattern with which to match files to include;
+- ``--exclude`` to pass a Regex pattern with which to match files to exclude.

 ## Which checks are implemented?